 4/ Herr Lipp

 Herr Lipp is a truly disturbing character.
 He is a deformed Vampire who prays on teenage boys.
 He is responsible for probably the most horrific death in the whole show when he captures the object of his affections, a young boy named Justin whom he buries alive, leaving him with a small breathing tube hidden in the back of his garden.
-I am not going lie this moment really disturbed me when I was younger.
-I even had nightmares about it.
+I had nightmares about this scene as a child.
 What makes Herr Lipp slightly worse is the way he is to some extent aware of what a monster he is, as demonstrated when he says to someone who catches him after he falls.
 “You saved my life I will never forgive you”.

 3/ Papa Lazarou